 Foley singled out the 1967 Referendum, regarded as a turning point in relations between Indigenous and white Australians, as the standout moment in the engagement of Australian society and media with Indigenous issues. “(The referendum was) a truly honorable moment in Australian history,” he said, “when in excess of 90 percent of the Australian people voted yes to a question they understood to be ‘do you believe in justice for Aboriginal Australia or not’.”

-He urged scrapping Australia Day celebrations on January 26, and nominated the anniversary of the referendum – May 27 – as an inclusive day for a national celebration, “a day when you will get no argument from me or any Aboriginal activist about whether white people should celebrate on that day, because it is a day of honor”.
+He urged scrapping January 26 as Australia Day, nominating the anniversary of the referendum – May 27 – as an inclusive day for a national celebration, “a day when you will get no argument from me or any Aboriginal activist about whether white people should celebrate on that day, because it is a day of honor”.